hacker0limbo/react-papercss-design/README.md

 ## Contributing

 Contributing is welcome.
-Read [guidelines for contributing](./CONTRIBUTING.md) for more details
+Read [CONTRIBUTING](./CONTRIBUTING.md) for more details

 ## Thanks